 Affidavit Template

 Below is an Affidavit template you can use for general purposes.
-To start creating your own, you can download one of our free templates (Word & PDF) or use our document builder to create a custom form.
+To start creating your own, download one of our free templates (Word & PDF) or use our document builder to complete a custom form.

 IN THE __________ [Court and jurisdiction] |